zoujiaqing/Signal-Server/README.md

 - Currently, `quickstart.sh` exports any environmental variables needed by the server so that they don't have to live permanently in `.bashrc`

-  - If you want to do the same thing, make a `secrets.sh` file with the AWS environmental variables described [here](config-documentation.md) (if not, just comment it out)
+  - If you want to do the same thing, make a `secrets.sh` file with the AWS environmental variables from [config-documentation.md](config-documentation.md#aws-iam-configuration) - [here](sample-secrets.sh) is a `sample-secrets.sh`

 - `quickstart.sh` also automatically stops all dependancies when it recieves a keyboard interrupt (Ctrl+C) or when the server crashes